-Key audit matter is those matter that, in our professional judgement, was of most significance in our audit of the financial statements for the current period.
+Key audit matter is those matter that, in our professional judgement, was of most significance in our audit of the financial statements for the current year.
 This matter was addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.

-Independent Auditor's report to the members of Bauhinia ILBS 1 Limited (continued)
+Independent Auditor's report for the year ended 31 December 2024 (continued)